paulcwarren/spring-content-docs/docs/spring-content-fs-docs.md

 Let's investigate this interface:-

 - `ContentStore` provides several methods for handling content; setContent, getContent and unsetContent
-- The dependency `com.emc.spring.content:spring-content-fs-boot-starter` provides a Filesystem-backed implementation of this interface and Spring Boot with Spring Content together ensure that this implementation will be used wherever the `FileContentRepository` is `@Autowired`.
+- The dependency `com.emc.spring.content:spring-content-fs-boot-starter` provides a Filesystem-based implementation of this interface and Spring Content auto-configuration ensures that this implementation will be used wherever the `FileContentRepository` is `@Autowired`.

+However, unlike our `FileRepository` we haven't annotated this as a `ContentRestRepository` and therefore we don't automatically get REST endpoints for handling content.
+This annotation does exist (and is the topic of our [next tutorial]((spring-content-rest-docs.md))) but, for now, we have to roll our own REST endpoints.

 ## Create a File Controller

-So now we have a way to create, read, update and delete File entities from our web UI using the `FileRepository` REST endpoints.

-We also have a way to handle content but we unlike Spring Data we don't automtically get REST endpoints for managing this content so we need to create these endpoints, using the  `FileContentRepository` to help us.
+Let's create these endpoints with a simple Controller class.

 `src/main/java/gettingstarted/springcontentfs/FileContentController.java`